akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 [Chapter 1.: A bunch of tools we need to get up and running](softwarestack.md)

-### Extending the Alfreso SomeCo Module with an ActiveMQ message sender
+### Chapter 2: Extending the Alfreso SomeCo Module with an ActiveMQ message sender
 Now you mastered the *Open Source Version Hell* you've earned a first preview to the route to Liferay.

 ![The Start of the route](img/start_of_route.jpg)